Pará de Minas: Secondary sector

 In 2021, R$1,134,222,022 of the municipal GDP came from the gross value added by industry (secondary sector).
 Much of the city's industrial output is tied to agribusiness and agro-industries, a sector present since the early 20th century, initially linked to livestock farming and later bolstered by the introduction of pig and poultry farming.
 The textile industry was the first to gain prominence in Pará de Minas, emerging in the 1900s and serving as the municipality's primary source of income until agro-industries became dominant.
 In the 1950s, industries producing pig iron, foundry products, and ceramics were introduced, reaching their peak in the 1980s.
 Notably, Alterosa Steel Mill, one of Brazil's largest pig iron producers, operates two industrial units in the municipality.
 The Western Minas Farmers' Cooperative (COGRAN), established in 1980, had 240 members by March 2014, producing an average of about 3 million poultry birds per month in Pará de Minas alone, and 12 million when including neighboring municipalities.

 A significant portion of Pará de Minas' secondary sector output originates from its two industrial districts.
-The first spans 247,379.00 m² and is divided into 70 plots, hosting approximately 45 operational companies.
-The second, covering 62,657.00 m² and subdivided into 12 plots, is located along the BR-262 highway and includes a complex belonging to Itambé Laticínios.
-In 2012, according to IBGE, 8,517 m³ of timber was extracted for firewood.
+The first spans 247,379.00 m^{2} and is divided into 70 plots, hosting approximately 45 operational companies.
+The second, covering 62,657.00 m^{2} and subdivided into 12 plots, is located along the BR-262 highway and includes a complex belonging to Itambé Laticínios.
+In 2012, according to IBGE, 8,517 m^{3} of timber was extracted for firewood.
 In 2010, statistics showed that 0.47% of Pará de Minas' workforce was employed in the extractive industry, while 20.43% worked in manufacturing.